 Stephanie explores key moments in her life and in the lives of loved one's to map her own ontogeny.
 Narrative settings, young subjects, and sentimental items both alive and inanimate depict moments of transition, honesty, and self-realization to piece together the story of an ongoing evolution and create visual memories and future insights.
 She is interested in how things came to be this way.

 Stephanie Dowdy-Nava is a practicing artist, educator, and arts administrator.
 She is the co-founder of the ART+BIO Collaborative, a nonprofit organization that fosters the integration of science, nature, and art through novel collaborations, research, public outreach, and education.
 As the Program Director for ART+BIO's Field Studies of Art+Nature she leads travel programs to Puerto Rico, the American Southwest, and India that take place several times throughout the year.
-Stephanie is Adjunct Faculty at Massachusetts College of Art and Design and teaches undergraduate and graduate students in Art Education.
+As Adjunct Faculty, Stephanie has taught undergraduate and graduate courses in Art Education at Massachusetts College of Art and Design.
 She also leads Professional Development workshops for JK-12th grade Art and Science teachers.

 JUNGLE LIFE: Field Studies of Art+Nature in South India and Thailand, is a one-of-a-kind, ART, BIOLOGY and NATURE immersion experience that focuses on the diverse wildlife from the varied natural habitats of the Western Ghats, a biodiversity hotspot, teeming with wildlife found no where else on the planet, and on the tropical island of Koh Lon, Thailand.